aregsar/aregsarblog/blog/2019/installing-php-on-macos/index.md

 > Note: The `pecl list` command can also be used to list the installed extensions.
 However there is an issue with this command that I will detail later which means that the only reliable way to see if an installed extension is recognized by PHP is to run `php -m`.

 The directory where the PHP extensions are installed depends on the current active PHP version.
-Each installed PHP version will add a PHP release date directory to a base extension directory under which the extensions will be added.
+Each installed PHP version will add a PHP release date directory to the base extension directory `/usr/local/lib/php/pecl/` under which the extensions will be added.

 Each installed PHP version has its own `php.ini` configuration file within which the PHP extensions directory for that version is specified.
 The setting in the `php.ini` file that specifies the extensions installation directory is: